 Owning and operating a business in the construction industry is often exciting, challenging, and rewarding.
 It also comes with added responsibility and accountability.
 Every contractor strives to perform at a high level for their customers.
-Still, a client may think you’ve under-delivered or even wronged them in some way.
+Still, a customer may think you’ve under-delivered or even wronged them in some way.
+Accidents and injuries may occur on job sites.
 In the event this happens, are you doing everything you can to protect your business?

-Do I Need Construction Liability Insurance For My Business?
+Do I Need Construction Liability Insurance/General Liability Insurance?

 Many contractors today are still formed as a sole proprietorship or a partnership.
 These types of business owners put not only their business but their personal assets at risk as well.
-A general liability policy will help protect you and your business against financial disaster.
-It is generally the main coverage needed to protect a construction business and its owner(s).
+A construction liability insurance policy—also referred to as general liability insurance—will help protect you and your business against financial disaster.
+It is generally the main business insurance coverage needed to protect a construction business and its owner(s).

 Even if you formed a limited liability corporation (LLC), it’s possible to be held liable as the owner of the contracting business.
 Signing a personal guarantee or operating irresponsibly is just a couple of potential problems.
 Comprehensive general liability will protect against: